digit-google/ninja-recursive-build/README.md

 supports it.

 Run `tools/jobserver_pool.py ninja <args...>` to setup a jobserver pool and run Ninja under it.
-By default, the pool uses the same number of tokens as your CPU core count.
+By default, the pool uses the same number of jobs as your CPU core count.

 Run `tools/jobserver_pool.py -jCOUNT ninja <args...>` to setup